alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_node_js.md

 1. You can optionally run `npm install` to preinstall dependencies rather than having them added during the PaaS staging process.

-1. Run `cf push APPNAME` to upload and start the app.
+1. Run `cf push APPNAME` from the top level of the directory which contains all the code and configuration files.

   If you want to upload the app without starting it (for example, if you need to create a PostgreSQL service), run `cf push --no-start APPNAME`, then when you are ready to start the app, run `cf start APPNAME`.

 See [Tips for Node.js Applications](https://docs.cloudfoundry.org/buildpacks/node/node-tips.html) [external link] in the Cloud Foundry documentation for more information.